benzino98/plaschema/memory-bank/activeContext.md

 7. **Performance Optimization**:
    - Implemented caching for all listing pages and detail views
    - Using responsive images to reduce bandwidth usage on mobile devices
+   - Added skeleton loading states for improved perceived performance
-   - Added lazy loading for images to improve initial page load time
+   - Added lazy loading for all images to improve initial page load time
-   - Optimized database queries to reduce server response time
+   - Implemented progressive content loading for long lists
+   - Added consistent cache headers for better browser caching
+   - Enhanced filtering UI with clear visual feedback

 ### Product Decisions

 1. **Feature Prioritization**: Healthcare provider search and filtering features have been prioritized based on user feedback.
+Implemented advanced filtering with multiple criteria.

 2. **Content Management Flow**: Streamlining the content creation process with a more intuitive workflow, including image optimization.